Team

 Pamela Rasmussen

-Pam grew up birding in Oregon, received a Ph.D. at the University of Kansas, and then worked at the Smithsonian Institution before moving to Michigan, where she teaches biology (including ornithology) at Michigan State University.
+Pam joined the Cornell Lab as Senior Research Associate—Avian Systematist in 2023.
+Pam grew up birding in Oregon, received a Ph.D. at the University of Kansas, and then worked at the Smithsonian Institution before moving to Michigan, where she taught biology (including ornithology) at Michigan State University.
 She co-authored Birds of South Asia: the Ripley Guide; co-authored the descriptions of 11 new Asian bird species; and was co-rediscoverer of the Forest Owlet.
 She has led study abroad programs to Uganda, Borneo, Indonesia, Antarctica, and Costa Rica, among others, and has submitted eBird lists for more than 70 countries.
 In 2008 she founded the global bird sounds site AVoCet.
 She is an Associate Editor for ZOOTAXA, Co-Managing Editor of the IOC World Bird List, has served on NACC for over 20 years and serves on the IOU’s Working Group Avian Checklist, a global bird taxonomy consolidation project.
-Pam is pleased to serve as associate editor in Birds of the World.
+Pam is the lead taxonomist for Birds of the World.

 Puja Sharma